-The mtDNA Your Migration Map helps you to visualize your direct paternal ancestors’ historic and anthropological migrations.
+The mtDNA Your Migration Map helps you to visualize your direct maternal ancestors’ historic and anthropological migrations.
 This stretches all the way back to “Mitochondrial Eve” in Africa into historic times.
 “Mitochondrial Eve” is a reconstruction of the earliest mtDNA for Homo sapiens.

 At the bottom of Your Migration Map, you can read a brief description of your haplogroup.

 The mtDNA All Migrations Map displays all of the migration routes out of Africa from the descendants of Mitochondrial Eve.
 Many of these routes will not be the ones taken by your own direct maternal ancestors.

 To view haplogroup descriptions and migration paths of all major mtDNA haplogroups:

 - In the upper-left corner of the mtDNA Migrations map, click on the All Migration Maps tab.

 - Click through the haplogroup alphabet located at the bottom of the map to see a brief description of that haplogroup and to view that haplogroup’s route on the map.